 Chamomile has a long history in herbalism for use with skin conditions, emotional relief, and herbal medicine.
 Chamomile is loaded with skin loving constituents.
 Promising research has shown Chamomile to be comparable to Cortisone cream in effectively addressing skin conditions.

 It is loaded with compounds that are especially known for being anti-inflammatory.
 This means it can help with reducing redness and swelling, making it desirable for any all natural skincare program addressing acne or irritating skin conditions.
 For this reason, Chamomile is used in many Brown Barn Botanicals products.

 How is it produced and used?

 Chamomile has a warm, herbaceous scent that is often compared to apples.
-It is available in essential oil or as an oil infusion – both are good depending on what your intended use is.
+For beauty purposes, it is available in essential oil or as an oil infusion – both are good depending on what your intended use is.

 Chamomile for skin care is typically sourced from two varieties – Roman Chamomile or German Chamomile.
-Roman and German Chamomile have similar constituents but are different in how they grow and harvest.
+Roman and German Chamomile have similar constituents but are different in how they are grown and harvested.

 Brown Barn Botanicals grows, harvests, dries, infuses, and formulates their own botanical skin care products from seed to final product.
 At Brown Barn Botanicals we grow German Chamomile for use in an oil infusion that is then used in many of our products.
 We also include Chamomile essential oil in skin care oils where a soothing and anti-inflammatory effect is desired.
 Pairing essential oil with a matching whole leaf Chamomile bud infusion makes for a skin care powerhouse combination.